CSU honors undergraduate students talk with local high school students about the impact lifestyle choices have on their health.

 As attendees, budding scientists experience hands-on anatomy demonstrations that illustrate the effects of poor health decisions, such as eschewing sunscreen, smoking cigarettes, abusing alcohol, or taking drugs.
 The elementary students who attend these presentations are able to view and handle diseased organs while middle and high school students get to explore human cadavers – appreciating first-hand the consequences of our lifestyle choices.

-“This program has incredible value to both CSU students and K-12 students, and we are honored that the Bohemian Foundation recognized the significance of this program in the community,” said Dr. Tod Clapp, Assistant Professor in the Department of Biomedical Sciences at CSU, and coordinator of the Engaging Kids in Science and Health through Anatomy project.
+“This program has incredible value to both CSU students and K-12 students, and we are honored that the organizations like the Bohemian Foundation recognized the significance of this program in the community,” said Dr. Tod Clapp, Assistant Professor in the Department of Biomedical Sciences at CSU, and coordinator of the Engaging Kids in Science and Health through Anatomy project.
 “Through participation, CSU students develop many skills including how to better communicate difficult and complex topics, while speaking to a wide variety of ages and knowledge levels.
 The K-12 students get a chance to handle delicate human organs and cadavers while gaining information as to why we need take great care of our bodies.”

 Moving into next year, Dr. Clapp and the rest of the program team plan to continue looking at ways to innovate the curriculum and reach even more students than previous years, all with a focus on the nexus of science, health, and personal action.